TheOdinProject/curriculum/dir/ruby/intermediate_ruby/project_file_io.md

 ### Your Task

 1. [This tutorial from Jumpstart Lab](http://tutorials.jumpstartlab.com/projects/eventmanager.html) walks you through just that sort of operation.
 Give it a shot.

+### Student Solutions

+*Send us your solution so we can show others!
+Submit a link to the Github repo with your files in it here using any of the methods listed on the [contributing page](/contributing.md).
+Please include your partner's github handle somewhere in the description if they would like attribution.*

+* *Your Solution Here!*
+*

 ## Project: Hangman